 Definition

 Sadness is a noun that refers to a state of emotional pain or unhappiness caused by loss, disappointment, or other negative experiences.
-It’s the feeling that makes you want to withdraw or reflect, often associated with tears or a heavy heart.
+It’s the feeling that makes you want to withdraw or reflect, often associated with tears, heaviness, or a “heavy heart.”

 Etymology

-The word “sadness” comes from the Old English word sædness meaning “weariness, fullness,” which evolved to signify “heaviness of heart” or “sorrow.”
-It’s linked to the Old English adjective sæd meaning “sated” or “full,” which later took on the figurative sense of “weary” or “displeased.”
-Over time, the meaning shifted towards the modern sense of emotional sorrow.
+The word “sadness” comes from Old English sædness, meaning “weariness” or “fullness,” which later developed into meanings associated with “heaviness of heart” and “sorrow.”
+It is connected to the Old English adjective sæd “sated” (“full”), which later took on figurative senses like being “weary” or “displeased.”
+Over time, the word’s meaning shifted toward the modern sense of emotional sorrow.

 Example Sentences

-• After the loss of his pet, he felt an overwhelming sadness that stayed with him for weeks.
+- After the loss of his pet, he felt overwhelming grief, a kind of sadness that stayed with him for weeks.

-• Despite her efforts to stay positive, the sadness in her eyes was hard to miss.
+- Despite her efforts to stay positive, the sadness in her eyes was hard to miss during the meeting.

 Sadness Synonyms